 CATL, founded in 2011, is the largest power battery supplier in China, with a long-term market share of about half in the country.

 In April 2021, China's power battery installed base was 8.4 GWh, down about 7 percent from March and up 134 percent year-on-year, according to the China Automotive Battery Innovation Alliance.

 CATL ranked first, with 3.82 GWh installed in April and a 45.5 percent market share.

 Global electric vehicle battery sales were 65.9 GWh in January-April, up 146 percent from 26.8 GWh a year earlier, market research firm SNE Research said Tuesday.

 CATL's sales almost quadrupled to 21.4 GWh, further cementing the company's position as the world's largest maker of batteries for electric vehicles, giving it a 32.5 percent market share, 10 percentage points higher than second-place LG Energy Solution's 21.5 percent.

-Great Wall Motors, a world-renowned manufacturer of SUVs and pickup trucks, is accelerating its transformation into a technology mobility company.
+Great Wall Motor, a world-renowned manufacturer of SUVs and pickup trucks, is accelerating its transformation into a technology mobility company.

-In the new energy sector, Great Wall Motors is working on the development of models with EV, HEV and PHEV technology architectures as well as the layout of hydrogen energy models.
+In the new energy sector, Great Wall Motor is working on the development of models with EV, HEV and PHEV technology architectures as well as the layout of hydrogen energy models.